NATIONAL WASHINGTON DAY

 Linda Buck earned the 2004 Nobel Prize in Physiology for her work with Richard Axel on olfactory receptors.
 Together they identified gene codes odorant sensors within olfactory neurons.

 Paul Allen set out designing software, cofounded the largest computer company in the world and ended up one of the richest men the world.
-He continues to develop new technologies and promote conservation and environmental solutions following remission for Hodgkin’s disease.
+He continued to develop new technologies and promote conservation and environmental solutions until his death in 2018.

 The primary founder of the Microsoft Corporation, Bill Gates is one of the world’s wealthiest people.
 His combined computer programming ability and savvy business sense along with a partnership with Paul Allen led to the largest software company in the world.